guangjie1105/RL-exercise/README.md

 二.Model Free

--1.Monte Carlo Model-Free Prediction & Control
+-1.
+Model-Free Monte Carlo Prediction & Control

 --1.1 Every visit MC Predection for V(s)

 --1.2 GELIE epsilon greedy MC Contorl for Q(s,a)

+--1.3 To Do Implement the off-policy every-visit Monte Carlo Control using Weighted Important Sampling algorithm (Importance Sampling does not work frequently)

+-2.
+Model-Free Prediction & Control with Temporal Difference (TD) and Q-Learning